kevinlee6/todo-fullstack/README.md

 ## To-Do (no pun intended)

 - Use redis to manage sessions.
+- Use http-only cookies and remove React Cookie.
+- Improve landing page.
+- Change password is implemented on backend, but need to create views for it.
+- Fix log-in/register modals.
+  - Since it shares the same component as routed AuthForms, there are duplicate forms.
+- Add password reset option.
 - Implement more middleware to limit repeating code.
+  - Implement synchronous redux actions: request, success, failure.
+- Offline mode that will eventually sync to database.
+  - Currently all-or-nothing response.
+If database connection cannot be established, or there is error, then there will be no client-side changes.
+- Add loading screen while fetching from api.
 - Use morgan/winston/etc for logging.

 <!-- ## To run locally